SpikeInterface/spikeinterface/doc/modules/extractors.rst

 Given the standardized, modular design of our recording and sorting extractors, adding new file formats is straightforward so we expect this list to grow in future versions.

-Most of formats are supported on top of `NEO <https://github.com/NeuralEnsemble/python-neo>`_
+Most formats are supported on top of `NEO <https://github.com/NeuralEnsemble/python-neo>`_

 Dependencies
 ------------